Best Pull Up Bar

 The only bars that really require assembly are the Stamina Doorway Trainer, assembled in about 30 minutes, and Sagler Pull Up Bar, assembled in about 5 minutes.
 Both of these bars have great easy to follow directions and include all the equipment and tools needed to assemble them.

-We researched and tested the best pull up bars of 2020 to give you a more comprehensive understanding of each product.
+We researched and tested the best pull up bars available to give you a more comprehensive understanding of each product.
 What we found was that each bar did the essential function as long as it was hanging on the appropriate sized door frame.
 While some bars are exceedingly simple, giving you just what you need and nothing more, others have more complexity, offering you more versatility for your workout.
 We hope that this review helps you conclude your search for your optimal pull up bar.

 — Daniel Dolan